Publications Awards

 Entries: Entries submitted (on a form to be made available by the Institute) will be sent to the Secretary of the Institute.

 Awarding arrangements: In January each year, a memo is issued to the judging panel, containing voting instructions, marking sheet, shortlist of name(s), paper title, issue, month and page number and a voting form embossed with the Institute seal.
 The deadline for return to the Secretariat is 31 March.
-A judging panel of three is appointed by the NDT Technical Committee.
+A judging panel of three is appointed by the NDT Sub-Committee.

 In the interest of achieving fair, bias-free results, a system is operated that requires each panel member (any listed authors excepted) to vote anonymously to the Awards Secretary, who is responsible for totalling up the points awarded and notifying the winner to the Secretary.